-The TT is calibrated with the measuring cycle TCH PROBE 30 or TCH PROBE 480 (siehe auch "Differences between Cycles 31 to 33 and Cycles 481 to 483" auf Seite 511).
+The TT is calibrated with the measuring cycle TCH PROBE 30 or TCH PROBE 480 (see also "Differences between Cycles 31 to 33 and Cycles 481 to 483" on page 513).
 The calibration process is automatic.
 The TNC also measures the center misalignment of the calibrating tool automatically by rotating the spindle by 180° after the first half of the calibration cycle.